ruiite/tweeter_airlines/README.md

 # tweeter_airlines
-Setntiment classification was maden with lstm and achieved 77% accuracy.
+Sentiment classification was maden with lstm and achieved 77% accuracy.